ZhuMuMu0216/ResponsibleAI_TabularDatasets/README.md

 # ResponsibleAI_TabularDatasets
 This is a collection of Tabular Dataset used in ResponsibleAI (eXplainable AI, fairness domain).

 Because I am currently doing research in the field of fairness, and I am very anxious with the stage of finding suitable datasets for experiments, so I open this repository to record the current mainstream datasets and their download URLs.
+For a better visual experience, you can enter https://zhumumu0216.github.io/ResponsibleAI_TabularDatasets/.

 ### Dataset1: German Credit